swiftlang/swift-foundation/Proposals/NNNN-uuid-versions.md

 }
 ```

 The most significant 48 bits contain a millisecond-precision Unix timestamp.
 The 12 bits following the version field (`rand_a`) encode sub-millisecond timestamp precision per RFC 9562 Section 6.2, Method 3.
 The remaining 62 bits (`rand_b`, after the variant field) are filled using `generator`.
-The `timeOrdered()` convenience delegates to `timeOrdered(using:)` with a `SystemRandomNumberGenerator`.
+The `version7()` convenience delegates to `version7(using:)` with a `SystemRandomNumberGenerator`.

 When called without a `Date` argument, the combined timestamp (milliseconds + sub-millisecond precision) is guaranteed to be monotonically increasing within the current process.
 An atomic value tracks the last returned timestamp; if the system clock has not advanced since the previous call, the value is incremented by one sub-millisecond tick.
 This ensures strict ordering even under high-frequency generation or clock adjustments, following the same approach used by Go's `google/uuid` and PostgreSQL.
 When a caller provides an explicit `date`, the monotonicity guarantee does not apply.